mbaeumer/mbaeumer.github.io/_posts/2020-11-08-spring-boot-relation-database-part1.markdown

 When calling the endpoint http://localhost:8080/contact, a list is returned containing one contact.
 It is the same contact, that was inserted in the sql file.

 # Summary
 This blog post describes the steps to set up a Spring Boot application to connect to an in-memory database.
 The application contains a RestController to expose an endpoint, a service bean to handle some logic (not that much logic at the moment though) and a repository bean that handles the communication with the database.
-Besides, I added an sql file to populate the database with ome testdata at start up. <br>
+Besides, I added an sql file to populate the database with some testdata at start up. <br>
 So far the appication provides support for reading only.
 In future steps, functionality to create, update and delete contacts will be added.

 # Further resources
-The code axample vcan be found [here](https://github.com/mbaeumer/spring-boot-postgresql-demo)
+The code example can be found [here](https://github.com/mbaeumer/spring-boot-postgresql-demo)